Biometric Evidence in Court: EU AI Act, DPDP and US Statutes

 Storage-limitation requirements in the DPDP Act require that personal data be retained only as long as the purpose for which it was collected remains in force, after which it must be erased.
 For private-sector biometric data (employer attendance systems, bank KYC databases), this creates a legal obligation to delete biometric templates when an employee leaves or a customer closes an account.
 For law enforcement databases, the storage-limitation obligation is overridden by the national-security exemption, but civil society organisations have argued that this creates an indefinite retention regime for AFRS and CCTNS data that lacks the proportionality requirements applied in the EU.

-Texas enacted the Capture or Use of Biometric Identifier Act (CUBI) in 2009, which prohibits commercial collection or disclosure of biometric identifiers without consent.
-Texas CUBI lacks a private right of action; enforcement is exclusively by the Texas Attorney General.
-Washington State enacted SB 6280 in 2020, which applies only to commercial facial recognition services and imposes disclosure, purpose-limitation, and accuracy-testing requirements, also without a private right of action.
+Texas enacted the Capture or Use of Biometric Identifier Act (CUBI) in 2009.
+CUBI lacks a private right of action; enforcement is exclusively by the Texas Attorney General.
+Washington State enacted SB 6280 in 2020, applying only to commercial facial recognition services and imposing disclosure, purpose-limitation, and accuracy-testing requirements, also without a private right of action.
 New York City enacted a biometric identifier disclosure ordinance applicable to commercial establishments in 2021.
-Several other states, including California, New Jersey, and Maryland, have enacted or are advancing legislation with varying scopes and enforcement mechanisms.

 At the federal level, no comprehensive biometric privacy statute is in force as of 2025.
-The proposed No Biometric Barriers Act (various versions introduced in Congress since 2021) would create a federal floor for biometric privacy requirements and provide a federal right of action, but has not advanced to a vote.
-The FTC has used its authority under Section 5 of the FTC Act (unfair or deceptive practices) to take enforcement action against some biometric data misuses, but this is not a biometric-specific statutory framework.
+The proposed No Biometric Barriers Act would create a federal floor and private right of action but has not advanced to a vote.
+The FTC has used Section 5 of the FTC Act (unfair or deceptive practices) to take enforcement action against some biometric data misuses.

 | Statute | Jurisdiction | Scope | Private right of action | Government exempt? |